nodejs/node/deps/uv/docs/src/tcp.rst

     Enable / disable TCP keep-alive. `delay` is the initial delay in seconds, ignored when `enable` is zero.

+    After `delay` has been reached, 10 successive probes, each spaced 1 second from the previous one, will still happen.
+If the connection is still lost at the end of this procedure, then the handle is destroyed with a ``UV_ETIMEDOUT`` error passed to the corresponding callback.

 .. c:function:: int uv_tcp_simultaneous_accepts(uv_tcp_t* handle, int enable)

     Enable / disable simultaneous asynchronous accept requests that are